19 Jun Canada 150 Events in Ottawa

 Taking place from June 15-July 23, this massive celebration of Canadians in the performing arts will be held in 100 events in the National Capital Region.
 1000 artists from across Canada will take part in the festival, including various bands, theatre performers, classical musicians, and more.
 Free concerts, comprehensive craft workshops, and free daily programming for children and families are just a few examples of the entertaining opportunities awaiting visitors.
 For more details or to purchase tickets for specific events, be sure to consult the Canada Scene website.

 Canada Day on Parliament Hill

 Of course, this is the big one.
 Partaking in the celebrations wouldn’t be complete without becoming a part of the Parliament Hill festivities, held on July 1st.
 Ceremonial events — including the national anthem against a backdrop of aerial acrobatics over the iconic Peace Tower — are a profound annual highlight, and are sure to be even more extravagant for this special year.

 Countless other activities and events are planned, including a series of outdoor concerts on Parliament Hill, an impressive fireworks display that will be a feast for the eyes, as well as cultural performances and displays at nearby Major’s Hill Park.
 The festivities are set to run from morning to night, and are almost guaranteed to draw record-breaking crowds.
 For further details, visit the Canada Day web page on the Government of Canada’s website.

 There’s simply so much to experience in Canada’s Capital this summer that you’ll be hard-pressed to not find something to enjoy.
 Living in Ottawa boasts the opportunity to become fully immersed in the excitement, but even if you’re only visiting, it’s never been easier to fall in love with Ottawa’s patriotic charm.
-For even more Canada 150 celebratory events taking place in the National Capital Region this year, visit the Ottawa 2017 website.
+For even more Canada 150 celebratory events taking place in the National Capital Region this year.